cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 information about the client's private input x from an invocation of the protocol.

+Essentially, input secrecy tells us that, even if the server learns the client's private input x at some point in the future, then the server will not be able to link any particular PRF evaluation to x.
+This property is also known as unlinkability {{DGSTV18}}.

 For the VOPRF and POPRF protocol variants, there is an additional security property: